 Evaluating the surroundings is also important, as you want to make sure the location provides adequate protection from harsh weather conditions and offers a sense of security.
 Additionally, selecting a spot near water sources or natural landmarks can benefit survival.

-To build a sturdy bushcraft survival shelter, collecting suitable materials is crucial.
-Look for branches and logs that are strong and durable, as they will form the framework of your shelter.
+Collecting suitable materials is crucial to building a sturdy bushcraft survival shelter.
+Look for strong and durable branches and logs, as they will form the framework of your shelter.

 Additionally, gather long sticks to create walls and a roof.
 Remember to collect leaves or moss to use as insulation to keep you warm during chilly nights.
 Remember, the materials you choose should withstand harsh weather conditions and provide adequate protection in the wilderness.